stalk-calvin/Python-Algorithms/README.md

 ## Installation

 ```
+ $ Clone this repo and cd into the directory
- $ pip install algorithms
+ $ sudo pip install -r requirements.txt .
 ```

 ## Tests:

-Pytest is used as the main test runner and all Unit Tests can be run with:
+All Unit Tests can be run with:

 ```
  $ ./run_tests.py
 ```

+CI determines using the same script run.